ostdotcom/website-docupony/website/versioned_docs/version-1.1.0/2_20_API_LEDGER.md

 ---
-id: version-1.1.0-api_transaction_list
+id: version-1.1.0-api_ledger
-title: OST KIT⍺ API | List Transactions
+title: OST KIT⍺ API | List User Transactions
-sidebar_label: List Transactions
+sidebar_label: List User Transactions
-original_id: api_transaction_list
+original_id: api_ledger
 ---

-Send a GET request to `/transactions` to get a list of executed transactions.
+Send a GET request to `/ledger/{user_id}` to get a list of transactions a user has done in a token economy.

 Within OST KIT⍺ you can set up actions to define advanced payments to tokenize your application.
 And when your end-users perform these actions in your application tokens are transfered between two entities.
-These  token transfers are listed via `/transactions` API and can happen between users or company_to_user or user_to_company.
+To view all token transfers a user in your economy did `/ledger/{user_id}` API should be used.

 ### Input Parameters
 | Parameter           | Type   | Definition                                               |